Indian wrestling's image has been tarnished due to accusations against Sushil: WFI | Education

 ''Yes, I must say that the image of Indian wrestling has got hurt badly by this.
 But we have nothing to do with what wrestlers do away from the mat.
 We are concerned with their on-mat performance,'' WFI Assistant Secretary Vinod Tomar told PTI.

-The police are ascertaining the role of Sushil in a May 4 brawl that led to the death of 23-year-old Sagar Rana outside the Chhatrasal stadium.
+The police is ascertaining the role of Sushil in a May 4 brawl that led to the death of 23-year-old Sagar Rana outside the Chhatrasal stadium.

 ''Not only this, but the incident that happened in February had also tarnished the image of Indian wrestling.
 The sport has struggled hard in earning a reputation because for long wrestlers were known only as a bunch of goons,'' Tomar lamented.